commercialhaskell/stack/doc/azure_ci.md

 * The complex Azure configuration is intended for projects that need to support multiple GHC versions and multiple operating systems, such as open source libraries to be released to Hackage.
-It tests against Stack for different resolvers on Linux, macOS and Windows.
+It tests against Stack for different snapshots on Linux, macOS and Windows.
 These are the files for the complex
   configuration:
   - [azure-pipelines.yml](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/azure/azure-pipelines.yml)
     : This is the starter file used by the Azure CI.